rails/actionpack-page_caching/README.md

 end
 ```

+Intermediate directories are created as needed also in this case.

+### Specify Actions to be Cached

-Specifying which actions to cache is done through the `caches_page` class method:
+Specifying which actions have to be cached is done through the `caches_page` class method:

 ``` ruby
 class WeblogController < ActionController::Base